What is the DePaul Garage?

 Why does the Garage matter?

 It matters because we know that our clients deserve better than what the current status quo offers them.
 Waiting lists of thousands of people in dire condition?
 Payment rates that don’t result in livable wages for direct service staff?
 A lack of job opportunities and adequate health care for individuals with disabilities?
 This isn’t OK.
 Today’s current services do not ensure hope and belonging in all corners of our clients’ worlds and we want to be a part of making that better.
 This will require innovation—and innovation needs space, ideas, and teams to fuel it.

 How will the Garage work?

 The Garage will provide DePaul staff and community members a venue for bringing proposals to a team of partners and investors—people from inside and outside DePaul who all care about hope and belonging, and who want to help us reach our goals.
 For those who present, it means an experience sort of like the Shark Tank (infused with our trademark DePaul compassion).
 The panel will hear ideas, ask questions, and decide if the ideas are things we want to keep working on or let go of.
+This year’s Garage event will be held virtually, based on COVID-19 precautions.
 Participation is completely voluntary.
 It will also potentially mean the opportunity to help build on ideas that come or to help work on projects that are created in the garage.
 At the very least, it means being a part of an organization that has space for creation and innovation.
 It can affect you as much or as little as you want it to.

 Current and former panelists: